 ‘Grandmother does not want me to be involved, she believes that there should be no emotional involvement between those taking part in any form of transition, but it is too important to me.
 I want to know first hand how John responds to some instruction… then perhaps I will make a decision about whether there will be an emotional involvement…’ She hesitated.
 ‘Or not.’

 An hour later Ximene pulled two dresses from her wardrobe.

 Alyse laughed.
 ‘They are from the portrait sittings.
 They are identical.
 The Comte made one for you and one for me.
 I did not know you had kept them.’

 ’I do not know why I kept them, but now I am glad that I did.
 And you have two identical outfits?’

 ‘ Almost uniforms.
 Lady Eleanor is considerate, but she does treat me a bit like a servant.
 She likes me to always dress the same.
-I have three of these outfits so that whilst I am wearing one is in my wardrobe and the third one away at the laundry.
+I have three of these outfits so that whilst I am wearing one, another is in my wardrobe and the third one away at the laundry.
 I never grumbled but it is one of the reasons I succumbed to the Comte’s advances.’

 ‘Enjoyed his company.
 Accepted the gift of dresses.’